Let’s talk about SEO content guidelines.

 OK, when reading the above title, someone will say:

-“Oh, this is just a rant, how will you say that the content I wrote for hours is not such”
+“Oh, this is just a rant, how will you say that the content I wrote for hours is false?”

 But please bear with me, I promise I’ll get to the point.

 When I say “SEO content is false”, I do not mean that the content is really false, we all know how much it costs to write an article.